y5systems/intmax2-contract/docs/index.md

 error periodIntervalZero()
 ```

-Emitted when the period interval is zero
+Error emitted when the period interval is zero

+_Period interval must be greater than zero_

 ### ContributionRecorded